Solvexus/playwright-azure-bug-reporter/README.md

 If the `Custom.BugSignature` field does not exist in your Azure DevOps project, the reporter will automatically create it (unless you disable this with `allowFieldCreation: false`).

 > **Note:** The automatically created field is hidden by default.
-To make it visible in your bug layout, follow [Microsoft’s instructions to show custom fields](https://learn.microsoft.com/en-us/azure/devops/organizations/settings/work/add-custom-field?view=azure-devops#add-a-field).
+To make it visible in your bug layout, follow [Microsoft's instructions to show custom fields](https://learn.microsoft.com/en-us/azure/devops/organizations/settings/work/add-custom-field?view=azure-devops#add-a-field).

 ### Area Paths